 Disability Hunting License: Georgia residents who are permanently and totally disabled may obtain a Disability License.
 A qualifying disability is an impairment of a permanent and total nature and is certified as such by the Department of Veterans Affairs, Social Security Administration, Medicaid, Medicare, or Railroad Retirement System.

 Lifetime Sportman’s Licenses: cover all state paid hunting and fishing privileges (free required state licenses and the Federal Duck stamp are not included) and are valid for the life of the license holder.
 These privileges specifically include Hunting, Big Game, Fishing, and Trout Licenses.
-Lifetime License applications may be obtained at gohuntgeorgia.com, by calling 1-800-366-2661, or by visiting any WRD office.
-For identification and proof of residency requirements.
+Lifetime License applications may be obtained at GoHuntGeorgia.com, by calling 1-800-366-2661, or by visiting any WRD office.
+For identification and proof of residency requirements see information above.

 Excluded from Lifetime Sportsman’s License: Free Georgia Migratory Bird Stamp, Federal Duck Stamp, Free SIP permit, and a Free Deer and Turkey Harvest Record.
 These must be obtained annually.